Home > Top 10 > Undiscovered Lisbon > Where to stay? > Costs > How long? > 24 hours > 3 Days > 1 Week > Day trips > Beaches

 Torre de Belem tourist information

 The Torre de Belem is located within the Belem district of Lisbon, approximately 2.5km from central Lisbon, and is reached via the E15 tram.
 The adult entrance fee to the Belem Tower is €6.00, and children up to 14 are free to enter.
-Due to the size of the fort, only 150 people are allowed inside at once, which does mean there can be long queues to get in, especially during the peak season.
+Due to the size of the fort, only 150 people are allowed inside, which does mean there can be long queues to get in, especially during the peak season.

-Unlike many of Lisbon’s tourist attractions, the opening hours of the Torre de Belem are very limited, only open from 10:00 - 18.30 (summer) and 10:00 - 17.30 (winter).
+Unlike many of Lisbon’s tourist attractions, the opening hours of the Torre de Belem are limited, only open from 10:00 - 18.30 (summer) or 10:00 - 17.30 (winter).
 When planning your visit, try to arrive as early as possible, as the fort will stay busy until closing time.
 A typical visit is 30 minutes (extending to 40minutes if the fort is crowded).

 Our opinion: The real attraction of the Torre de Belem is the exterior stone carving, inside is a little sparse.
 There are good views from the top floor of the fort, but the view from the Padrão dos Descobrimentos monument is much better.